romano-francesco/algorithms-and-data-structure-project-2019/README.md

 report | -
 end | -

-report give in output the list of existing relations and for each show the entity/ies with the max number of that relation with other entities
+The command *report* gives in output the list of existing relations and for each show the entity/ies with the max number of that relation with other entities